 $10 per person to enter Point Park or America the Beautiful pass

-All roads paved, but there is limited free parking available at the NPS visitor center at Point Park.
+All roads paved, but there is limited free parking available at the NPS visitor center near Point Park.

 Cloudland Canyon State Park in Georgia is about 20 miles southwest of Chattanooga, Tennessee.